ughe/ughe.github.io/_posts/2018-08-14-qemu-gdb-integration.md

 The `qemu` command takes one argument only, which is the arm64 binary that it will run.

-First, the debug info is loaded with `file $arg0`. `arg0` is the first argument given to `qemu`.
-For example, it could be `a.out`.
+First, the debug info is loaded with `file $arg0` after attempting to halt the previous debug session. `arg0` is the first argument given to `qemu`.
 Next, GDB starts the remote Qemu user-space emulation with the `shell qemu-aarch64 -g 1234 $arg0 &>/dev/stdout </dev/stdin &` command.
 The `-g 1234` specifies the default port 1234.
 This means that there can only be one debug at a time because it only attempts to